opencost/opencost/GOVERNANCE.md

 # OpenCost Governance

+> **Note**
-**Note**: OpenCost community governance is a work in progress as we expand beyond the initial Kubecost stewardship.
+> OpenCost community governance is a work in progress as we expand beyond the initial Kubecost stewardship.
 Expanding the committers and maintainers to additional organizations will allow the project to become more self-managing.

 This document attempts to clarify how the [OpenCost](https://github.com/opencost/) projects are maintained.
 Anyone interested in improving the project may join the community, contribute to the project, and participate in shaping future releases.
 This document attempts to outline the general participation structure and set expectations within the project community.